en_USEnglish

 Understanding the importance of application performance

-When you're developing an application, whether web, mobile or desktop, it's essential to ensure that it delivers optimum performance.
-Application performance has a direct impact on user experience, customer satisfaction and even commercial success.
-Mediocre performance can lead to a drop in visitor numbers, a reduction in the number of visits, and even a loss of sales. conversion rate or even complete abandonment of the application by users.
-That's why it's crucial to test and optimize the performance of your applications.
+When developing an application, whether web, mobile, or desktop, it's essential to ensure optimal performance.
+App performance has a direct impact on user experience, customer satisfaction, and even business success.
+Poor performance can lead to decreased traffic, low conversion rates, or even complete app abandonment.
+That's why it's crucial to test and optimize your app performance.

 Types of performance to be tested